drmbt/InspectorGadget/README.md

 ##Parameters

 Rolloverpar:
     returns the last rolled over parameter in a network or parameterCOMP ui element

-Rolloverop
+Rolloverop:
     return the last rolled over operator in a network

-Selectop
+Selectop:
 	return the currently selected op path in a network

-Rollovergadget
+Rollovergadget:
     return the currently rolled over ui element (gadget is Tscript talk for active panels)

-Selectgadget
+Selectgadget:
     return the last clicked on panel

-Insidegadget
+Insidegadget:
     return a gedget the mouse is currently hovering over